h0tk3y/external-schema-demo/README.md

 ### `external-schema-demo`

-This is a demonstration of interpreting Restricted DSL files using a schema exported from a Gradle build.
+This is a demonstration of interpreting Declarative DSL files using a schema exported from a Gradle build.

 > ```shell